XuewenWangUGA/MacroHapCaller/README.md

 Or you can install the Java  JDK 21 in your computer, then you can run without $path/ before java , just like instructed below.

-Or add the path into to enviroment.
+Or add the path into to environment.

 ## Help